Adaptive Bitrate (ABR) Streaming¶

 EXT-X-INDEPENDENT-SEGMENTSsetting must be used.
 E.g. the PES payload may not spill into the next segment

 - The duration value of the

-- For streams containing both audio and video, the PTS of the first audio Access Unit (AU) MUST be greater than or equal to the PTS of the first video AU.
+- For streams containing both audio and video (multiplexed), the PTS of the first audio Access Unit (AU) MUST be greater than or equal to the PTS of the first video AU

-EXT-X-INDEPENDENT-SEGMENTS setting must be used) then we can
+EXT-X-INDEPENDENT-SEGMENTS setting must be used) we can use

 If this is not the case (that is: the keyframes are positioned arbitrarily in the MPEG TS) then all segments need to be scanned to determine their timestamp.